RainingSea/cese/project/website/RemoteJobBoard/architect.md

 [CONTENT]
-"Implementation approach": "The 'RemoteJobBoard' web application will be developed using Flask for the back-end and HTML for the front-end.
-The application will handle user authentication through a simple login system, allowing users to register, log in, and manage their profiles.
-Job postings will be managed through forms that allow users to submit job details.
-Data management will be handled using local text files for user and job data, ensuring a lightweight and efficient system without the need for a SQL database.",
+"Implementation approach": "The 'RemoteJobBoard' web application will be developed using Flask for the backend, allowing for easy routing and session management.
+HTML will be used for the frontend to create user interfaces for login, registration, job listings, and profile management.
+User authentication will be implemented using simple session management, and job management functionalities will be handled through dedicated classes for user and job operations.",

-"UI design": "The key UI components will include: 1) Login Form: A simple form for users to enter their username and password.
-2) Registration Form: A form for new users to create an account with username and password.
-3) Home Page: Displays featured job listings and navigation links.
-4) Job Listings Page: A page to browse all job listings with an 'Apply' button for each job.
-5) Job Posting Page: A form for authorized users to post new job listings.
-6) Profile Page: Displays user information and allows editing of profile details.
-These components will interact seamlessly to provide a user-friendly experience.",
+"UI design": "The user interface will consist of the following components: a login form (login.html), a registration form (registration.html), a home page (home.html) displaying featured job listings, a job browsing page (browse_jobs.html), a job posting page (job_posting.html), and a profile management page (profile.html).
+Navigation will be facilitated through links on each page, allowing users to easily transition between functionalities.",

-"Data Storage": "Data will be stored in local text files, with separate files for users and jobs.
-The user data will be stored in 'users.txt' and job listings in 'jobs.txt'.
-This approach simplifies data retrieval and management through basic file operations in Python, ensuring the application remains efficient and easy to maintain without the complexity of a SQL database.",
+"Data Storage": "Data will be stored in local text files.
+User accounts will be stored in 'users.txt', job listings in 'jobs.txt', and applied jobs in 'applied_jobs.txt'.
+Each file will contain structured data, with each line representing a separate record.
+No SQL database will be used, ensuring the application remains lightweight and efficient.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/job_listing.html", "templates/job_posting.html", "templates/profile.html", "users.txt", "jobs.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/browse_jobs.html", "templates/job_posting.html", "templates/profile.html", "users.txt", "jobs.txt", "applied_jobs.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -username: str
-        -password: str
+        -UserManager user_manager
+        -JobManager job_manager
-        -email: str
+        +main() str
-        -applied_jobs: list
-        +register(username: str, password: str, email: str) bool +login(username: str, password: str) bool
-        +edit_profile(username: str, password: str, email: str) void +apply_job(job_id: str) void
     }
-    class Job {
+    class UserManager {
-        -job_id: str
-        -title: str
-        -company: str
-        -description: str
-        +post_job(title: str, company: str, description: str) void +get_jobs() list
+        -users: list
+        +register(username: str, password: str) bool
+        +login(username: str, password: str) bool
+        +get_user_profile(username: str) dict
+        +edit_profile(username: str, new_data: dict) bool
     }
-    class Main {
+    class JobManager {
-        -User user
-        -Job job
-        +main() str
-        +login() void
-        +register() void
-        +post_job() void
-        +view_jobs() void
-        +edit_profile() void
+        -jobs: list
+        +post_job(job_details: dict) bool
+        +get_all_jobs() list
+        +apply_for_job(username: str, job_id: str) bool
     }
 ",
 [/CONTENT]